Public Health Sciences: Specialization in Epidemiology (PhD)

 After successful completion of the qualifying examination, a doctoral candidate must submit a written dissertation proposal to the members of the dissertation committee.
 The candidate is then orally examined on the dissertation proposal.

-The dissertation is prepared with the format and binding according to the guidelines of the Graduate School.
+The dissertation is prepared with the formatting according to the guidelines of the Graduate School.

 The dissertation is submitted in completed form to the chair of the department at least thirty days before the end of the term in which the candidate expects to be graduated, and the candidate is not eligible for final examination until the dissertation has been received by the committee and chair.